When an electromagnetic wave propagates from the source, it transfers energy to objects in its path.

 The Poynting vector S is the rate at which electromagnetic energy flows through a unit surface area perpendicular to the direction of propagation of the wave.
 Basically, it is the rate of flow of energy in an electromagnetic wave, given by equation (7):

 Like the electric field and magnetic field, the magnitude of the Poynting vector S also varies with time.
 The maximum values of E, B, and S occur at the same instant.
-However, the S vector is oriented towards the direction of propagation of the wave, as shown in the figure below.
+However, the S vector is oriented towards the direction of propagation of the wave.
 The unit of the Poynting vector is W/m2 which indicates it is the electromagnetic power per unit area.

 It is important to remember that S is time-varying.
 In such quantities, the average value is of great importance.
 The term wave intensity (I) gives the average time of the Poynting vector S and can be denoted as Savg.
 The relationship between the Poynting vector, wave intensity, and energy density can be given by the following equations: